-(1) Based on first quarter 2019 results.
+(1) Based on second quarter 2019 results.
 See Appendix for a reconciliation of non-GAAP metrics to the most closely comparable GAAP metric.
-Product Revenues and Customer Revenues exclude ITS.

-(2) As of March 31, 2019.
-Revenues under contract exclude ITS and are subject to termination under certain conditions and/or may not be renewed.
+(2) As of June 30, 2019.
+Revenues under contract are subject to termination under certain conditions and/or may not be renewed.
 Actual revenue under contract could vary materially.